axiros/pytest2md/README.md

         [mdtool]<SRC>
         ```

         Other example: This [pytest2md]<SRC> link was created by replacing "SRC" with the path
         to a file matching, under a given directory, prefixed by an arbitrary base URL.

+        ## Spec

+        These will be replaced:

+        `[title:this,fmatch:test_tutorial,lmatch:exotic] <SRC>` (remove space between] and <)

+        - title: The link title - text the user reads
+        - fmatch: substring match for the link destination file
+        - lmatch: Find matching line within that file
+        - show_raw: Link to raw version of file, not the one rendered by the
+          repo server
+        - path: Fix file path (usually derived by fmach)
+        - line: Fix the line number of the link (usually done via lmatch)

         ## Code Repo Hoster Specific Source Links